ImperialOfficer324/CollabGame/README.md

 ## Features
 ----------------
-+ Slime Appearance Selection and customization
++ Slime appearance selection and customization
 + Level selection and custom level support
 + Punch and freeze attacks for slimes
++ Multiplayer competition

 ## How to Play
 ------
 1. [Starting A Server](#starting-a-server)
 2. [Connecting A Client](#connecting-a-client)

-At the moment, Slimerace does not have a graphical interface for starting servers or clients.
+At the moment, SlimeRace does not have a graphical interface for starting servers or clients.
 Therefore, they must be started through a terminal.
+See Below for instructions.

 ### Starting A Server
 -------------------------------
 A server must be run to allow two clients to connect and the race to commence.
-To start a server, use python 3 to run the file ```source/client.py.```
+To start a server, use python 3 to run the file ```source/server.py.```

 **Linux**: ```python3 source/server.py```